geetnsh2k1/geetnsh2k1/README.md

 </p>

 <h3 align="center">
-I'm team player who love to lead the team from front with a strong foundation in logic building, web development and core programming concepts.
+  I'm team player who ❤ to lead the team from front with a strong foundation in logic building, web development and core programming concepts.
 </h3>

+## 🔭 Featured

 - 🌱 I’m currently learning **about survival.**